gtheilman/PharmacyFeud/README.md

 * Make you aren't covering up the game board with another window
 * Make sure your browser is not blocking popup windows or blocking external content

+The window that opens is sized to correctly line up all the elements on the game board.
+If you want make the window "larger", use your browser's zoom function rather than using the mouse to resize the window.

 Before playing the game, make sure that the new window has focus.
 That is, click somewhere on the window with your mouse to make sure that window is 'active'.